mlhartme/pommes/README.md

 ## Mount commands

-You can use mount commands ('mount', 'umount', 'ls' and 'goto') to run scm operations one projects that match a query.
-The `mount.root` property defines the root directory where your want checkouts to show up on your disk.
+You can use mount commands (`mount`, `umount`, `st` and `goto`) to manage checkouts your disk, e.g. run scm operations on projects that match a query.
 Pommes supports Subversion and Git scms.

 ### Mount